 - a) In regional races only those clubs within the region will score points.
-Paddlers from other regions will not be taken into account when calculating points except that their time will be used for the 110% calculations if they are the fastest boats not promoted. - b) To be included for points, clubs must be registered within their region as described at Rule 21b). - e-All competitors in both singles and doubles must show their singles ranking at race entry. - d) Only competitors racing in their club colours will score points.
-In a crew boat, if one paddler wears club colours and one does not, only the paddler wearing the colours will receive points. - e) The points system will be as follows. - i) Divisions 1-9 in singles and 2 9 doubles will count for points.

-- ii) Points will be awarded to each paddler in both singles and doubles 50 for 1st, 49 for 2nd, 48 for 3rd and so on down to 2 points to all paddlers who finish within 110% of the time of the fastest boat not promoted in a singles race and within 110% of the winners' time in a doubles race.
+Paddlers from other regions will not be taken into account when calculating points except that their time will be used for the 110% calculations if they are the fastest boats not promoted. - b) To be included for points, clubs must be registered within their region as described at Rule 21b). - c) All competitors in both singles and doubles must show their singles ranking at race entry. - d) Only competitors racing in their club colours will score points.
+In a crew boat, if one paddler wears club colours and one does not, only the paddler wearing the colours will receive points. - e) The points system will be as follows. - i) Divisions 1-9 in singles and 2 9 doubles will count for points. - ii) Points will be awarded to each paddler in both singles and doubles 50 for 1st, 49 for 2nd, 48 for 3rd and so on down to 2 points to all paddlers who finish within 110% of the time of the fastest boat not promoted in a singles race and within 110% of the winners' time in a doubles race.
 One point only will be awarded for paddlers who finish outside the 110% limit irrespective of their position.
 In a K2, each paddler will receive the points allocation, so 1st boat 100 points, 2nd boat 98 points, 3rd boat 96 points and so on.)
 This to apply to all races except divisions 9 singles and 9 doubles which will receive 50 for 1st, 49 for 2nd, 48 for 3rd and so on down to 2 points for all paddlers who finish. - iii) Paddlers starting with a different division under the provisions of rule 27 will count for Hasler points but their times will not be used for the 110% calculations. - iv) Paddlers in a separate assessment race at a Regional Hasler event will not score Hasler points. - v) Each club will count its twelve best scoring paddlers from any divisions in any combination of K1/C1/K2 or C2.
-Doubles boats can be counted even if some of these boats contain just one paddler who is eligible for Hasler points for a particular club. - vi) At each event the club with the highest score will get 10 regional points in the regional competition, 9 for 2^{nd} and so on.
+Doubles boats can be counted even if some of these boats contain just one paddler who is eligible for Hasler points for a particular club. - vi) At each event the club with the highest score will get 10 regional points in the regional competition, 9 for 2nd and so on. - vii) Paddlers may have an "additional" ranking to their usual one if accompanying a disabled paddler in a double, to allow them to compete in a 4 mile race.
+The accompanying paddler will be classed as GUI (Guide Paddler) and will not score points.
+The disabled paddler will score normal points.
+This rule will allow paddlers above Div 7 to act as Guide Paddlers.